mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

-# A SYSTEM TO PREDICT MOVIE RATINGS WITH IMDb DATA AND R PROGRAMMING LANGUAGE.xxxx
+# A SYSTEM TO PREDICT PERSONAL USER MOVIE RATINGS WITH IMDb DATA AND R PROGRAMMING LANGUAGE.

 # OVERVIEW
 This project would provide a model to predict personal user movie ratings.
 The personal user ratings would compare with IMDb ratings for a set of 400 movies on different data mining models using the attributes in the dataset as predictors.